 I don’t recommend distributing to bookstores.
 Other than getting a nice little ego boost (‘Oh look — my book’s in Dymocks or Chapters-Indigo!’), it’s an expensive exercise where there is often little return on your investment.

 Let’s look at the expense.
 You will need to print an additional 250–500 copies of your book so there is something to distribute to the stores.
 This will cost between $1,500 and $3,000, depending on your quantity, specifications and the printer.
 After this initial outlay, if any books sell, your distributor will take almost 70% of your book’s suggested retail price (SRP).
 Most of this goes to the book store.
 You'll also typically wait 90+ days to receive payment.

 Of course, there is no guarantee your books will sell, especially without paying for in-store marketing with the bookstores.
 In most cases, you’ll sell some copies, but it's hard to make up for the initial printing expense when you're only making 30% of each sale.

 TL;DR: To sell in bookstores, expect to pay $1,500-$3,000 for a print run to distribute to the stores, then 70% of the RRP on all book sales to your distributor.

-- Coaching — if you haven’t written your book yet, you might be looking into writing and publishing coaching programs.
+If you haven’t written your book yet, you might be looking into writing and publishing coaching programs.
 These range from books about writing, which will be anywhere between $0 and $35, to online courses for a few hundred dollars, to high-end mentoring and coaching, which can be tens of thousands.

-- A book website — if you already have a business website, one option is just adding a new page to it for your book.
+If you already have a business website, one option is just adding a new page to it for your book.
 If you don’t have a website, or you want a new one that focuses on you as a thought leader rather than on your business, a new website’s in order.
 If you’re not the DIY type, expect to pay from a few hundred for a template, WordPress website, to several thousand for something custom made.